Our volunteers are an integral part of our service.

 At Benalla Health we have more than 30 active volunteers working across different areas of the health service including community-based palliative care, the Day Activity Centre, Morrie Evans Wing and acute services.

-Losing his wife to dementia in the Morrie Evans Wing at Benalla Health led Gerri Oliver into the path of volunteering.
+Gerry Oliver: Losing his wife to dementia in the Morrie Evans Wing at Benalla Health led Gerry Oliver into the path of volunteering.